-Corporate Finance: The Core, (3rd or 4th edition), by Jonathan Berk and Peter DeMarzo (BDM).
-Readings from this book for each lecture are listed in "Schedule of Sessions and Assignments".
-Readings should be done prior to class and will serve as a supplement to class lecture material.
-The book is not required.

-These additional materials are not required, but may be useful to some students:

-- An additional detailed treatment of valuation is Valuation: Measuring and Managing the Value of Companies, (6th edition) by Tim Koller, Marc Goedhart, and David Wessels (McKinsey & Company Inc.) - The Wall Street Journal and/or The Financial Times are fundamental reading for any business school student.
+- Corporate Finance: The Core, (5th edition), by Jonathan Berk and Peter DeMarzo (BDM).
+Suggested readings from this book for each lecture are listed in "Schedule of Sessions and Assignments".
+I suggest you do these readings prior to class as a supplement to class lecture material.
+The course ID associated with the textbook at Peasron is: hertzberg98834: You can access the online version of the book at: https://mlm.pearson.com/enrollment/hertzberg98834 - These additional materials are not required, but may be useful to some students: - An additional detailed treatment of valuation is Valuation: Measuring and Managing the Value of Companies, (7th edition) by Tim Koller, Marc Goedhart, and David Wessels (McKinsey & Company Inc.) - The Wall Street Journal and/or The Financial Times are fundamental reading for any business school student.
 Class discussion will often reference news items.